Research interests

 Independence-friendly logic

-In the last few years, I have been working on modal analogues of Hintikka's
+In 00s and 10s, I was working on modal analogues of Hintikka's

 Independence-Friendly Logic.
 This was inspired by its intuitively